 First Court of Appeals

-Justice Hightower was born in Livingston, Texas and is a 1974 graduate of Livingston High School.
-He received his bachelor’s degree in English from Baylor University in 1978 and, following in the footsteps of his father and great grandfather, he received his Law Degree from Baylor Law School in 1980.
+In 2018, Justice Hightower was honored to be elected to the Texas First Court of Appeals.
+He received his bachelor’s degree in English from Baylor University in 1978 and, following in the footsteps of his father and great-grandfather, he received his law degree from Baylor Law School in 1980.
 While in law school, he served as a Notes and Comments Editor on the Baylor Law Review.